h0ngcha0/liuhongchao.github.io/_posts/2019-06-02-print-line-debug-scala.md

 ---
 layout: post
 category: Programming
-title: Scala utility to make print line debugging easier
+title: A Scala 'debug' Macro
 ---

 If you are one of those guys who